+As of December 31, 2016, investment securities in the Company Trust Account consisted of \$501,340,048 in United States Treasury Bills and another \$862 held as cash and cash equivalents.
 As of December 31, 2015, investment securities in the Company Trust Account consisted of \$500,080,274 in United States Treasury Bills and another \$9,408 held as cash and cash equivalents.
 The Company classifies its Treasury Instruments and equivalent securities as held-to-maturity in accordance with FASB ASC 320 "Investments - Debt and Equity Securities".
 Held-to-maturity securities are those securities which the Company has the ability and intent to hold until maturity.
-Held-to-maturity treasury securities are recorded at amortized cost on the accompanying December 31, 2015 balance sheet and adjusted for the amortization or accretion of premiums or discounts.
-The following table presents information about the Company's assets that are measured at fair value on a recurring basis as of December 31, 2015 and indicates the fair value hierarchy of the valuation techniques the Company utilized to determine such fair value.
+Held-to-maturity treasury securities are recorded at amortized cost on the accompanying December 31, 2016 and 2015 balance sheets and adjusted for the amortization or accretion of premiums or discounts.
+The following table presents information about the Company's assets that are measured at fair value on a recurring basis as of December 31, 2016 and 2015 and indicates the fair value hierarchy of the valuation techniques the Company utilized to determine such fair value.
 In addition, the table presents the carrying value under ASC 320, excluding accrued interest income and gross unrealized holding gain.
 Since all of the Company's permitted investments consist of U.S. government treasury bills and cash, fair values of its investments are determined by Level 1 inputs utilizing quoted prices (unadjusted) in active markets for identical assets as follows: